knpuniversity/symfony/knpu/ep1-intro/layout-assets.md

 So what *does* `asset()` do?
 Well, if you eventually deploy and use a CDN, it will save your butt.
 With just one tiny config change, Symfony can prefix *every* static URL with your CDN host.
 So `/css/styles.css` becomes `superfastcdn.com/css/styles.css`.
-That's pretty awesome, so be good an use `asset()` in case you need it.
+That's pretty awesome, so be good and use `asset()` in case you need it.
 You can also do some cool cache-busting stuff.

 Other than the asset stuff, the base layout is just like before: it has a `title`